-This relation between small farmers in rural areas and the urban context is supported by different authors.
+Different authors support this relation between small farmers in rural areas and the urban context.

 "Small-scale farming is creating employment and contributing to rural development [...].
 It is better at preserving ecosystems [...] and when the income of small farmers increase, it creates a market for services and goods in the country which benefits other sectors of the economy in ways that increased incomes for large landowners do not" (De Schutter, 2010).